efeiza/blakegilliland.github.io/_posts/2020-05-29-fuzzyfinal.md

 are going to the website purposefully to be more than simple ‘lookers’.

-## Objective 5: Pull Monthly Trending for Revenue and Margin by Product Along with Total Sales and Revenue
+## Objective 5: Pull monthly trending for revenue and margin by product along with total sales and revenue

 ``` sql
 SELECT